dochy-ksti/docchi/readme.md

 sum of file sizes 173570901
 338 milliseconds
 ```
-About the same file size, and JSON was twice as fast as Dochy.
+About the same file size, and JSON was twice as fast as Docchi.

 Serde is very fast, so the result is comprehensible.

-But I think Dochy's overhead is reasonable, and Docchi can save in non-blocking manner,
+But I think Docchi's overhead is reasonable, and Docchi can save in non-blocking manner,
 so saving time may not worsen user experience.

 *Load Demo